some background

 Mathematics.
 Other papers have

-explored other aspects of middle school teacher background, including TPACK
+explored other aspects of middle school teacher background, including TPACK, and

 My ability to write curriculum informed by the latest